Tim Dooley’s weekly workshop for poets looking to develop their individual voice and technique.

 This is a course suitable for intermediate writers who want to improve their skills and develop new work.
 Each week, we will read and discuss your poems-in-progress, developing familiarity with each other’s work and offering detailed feedback with the aim of moving your writing forward.
 There will also be opportunities to discuss the work of published poets and issues in contemporary poetry.
 Through exercises and group feedback, you will be encouraged to construct an independent voice and to develop confidence both in shaping your work and in defending it.

 10 weekly sessions on Wednesdays, 2–4pm, starts 5 May 2021.
 This is the third of a three-term course.
-Students from term two will be given priority booking for this course.
-General booking for any remaining places will open on 8 March.

 More information about how all our face-to-face courses work can be found on the Face-to-Face courses page.